 We also provide links to products that we think will be of benefit to dogs and their owners.
-Products sold by our affiliate partners are identified with an asterisk.
-This means that if you click on one of these links on our website to buy a product, we will receive a commission from that sale.
+If you buy a product via an affiliate link, we will receive a commission from that sale.
 All affiliate marketing relationships are governed by our guiding principles.

 I’ve always believed that there is rarely such a thing as original thought, and that certainly applies to the contents of this site!